DMCApps/NavigationFragment/ReadMe.md

     - setRootFragment()
     - setMasterFragment()
     - setDetailFragment()
+    - setManageMasterToggle()
 - Code clean up into smaller managers to use Builder pattern more effectively
 - Expose code for getRootFragment(), getMasterFragment() and getDetailFragment() using the fragment stack.
 - Nullify the initially set root/master/detail fragment after attach as they are not needed in memory anymore.
 - Ability to hide master toggle
+- Remove ClassCastException for attach so that it doesn't clog up the logs.

 ###0.0.5
 - Fixed a major bug whenever you had a fragment that contained a property that was not Serializable the manager would crash on startActivity or Home Button Press.